-Over the next 36 months I will be working on two further BBSRC-funded projects.
-The first of these will explore the effects of variability in our dietary environment.
+Currently I am a PI working on two further BBSRC-funded projects (36 months).
+The first of these is exploring the effects of variability in our dietary environment.
 Increasingly, commercial foods differ in their size, energy density, macronutrient composition, and so on.
-My group will determine whether these sources of variability compromise our capacity to regulate our energy intake.
+My group is helping to determine whether these sources of variability compromise our capacity to regulate our energy intake.

-In a second BBSRC-funded project (LINK) we will be working with an industry partner (Nestle) to explore the effects of eating behaviour on food intake.
+In a second BBSRC-funded project (LINK) I am working with an industry partner (Nestlé) to explore the effects of eating behaviour on food intake.
 For a long time, researchers have suspected that obesity is associated with a particular eating style, eating quickly in particular.
 Under controlled conditions it would seem that eating at a slower rate produces both an increase in self-reported fullness and a reduction in meal size.
 Moreover, epidemiological studies indicate that eating rate is a good predictor of bodyweight.
-For the first time, my team aim to expose the mechanism that underlies this effect.
+For the first time, my team is exposing the mechanism that underlies this effect.
 In turn, this work has the potential to lead to novel treatments for obesity and the design of foods that reduce our calorie intake from meal to meal.

 Director of Taught Postgraduate Courses and Programme Director of the MSc in Research Methods